afnan007a/Portfolio-VueJS/README.md

 ## 💁‍♀️ How to use

 - download all the files
-- download yarn
+- download nodejs, npm and vuejs
-- install vue `yarn global add @vue/cli`
+- install the additonal packages with npm
-- navigate into the files
+- start the webserver with npm
-- then do `yarn serve` and thats it, it will start a webserver in ur machine on port 3000. example `localhost:3000`
+- and thats it